Tahamilles/TahaMilles/README.md

 ### Hi there 👋, Taha Milles
 #### Software and development

-i'm taha from Algeria, and i do content on coding and development , i really enjoy learning coding languages like python,c,c++ and java, as well as work in wordPress. i also enjoy developing new sites and stuf
+i'm taha from Algeria, and i do content on coding and development , i really enjoy learning coding languages like python,c,c++ and java, as well as work in wordPress. i also enjoy developing new sites and stuf.

 ###Skills && Experience
-*💻 Python , C , C++
+*💻 Python , C , C++.
-*📱 JS , HTML , CSS
+*📱 JS , HTML , CSS.

 - 🔭 I’m currently working on my own company
 - 🌱 I’m currently learning Java , javascript